 You can rest assured that with Grace Wood Farm, you are working with a small family business that only works with their closest family.
 When you adopt a puppy from us, you get to join us as part of the Grace Wood Farm family!

 Rigorous vetting of parent dogs

-Health, behavior, and temperament in a dog are always influenced by their family line.
+Their family line always influences a dog's health, behavior, and temperament.
 With all of our parent dogs, we only choose dogs that meet our quality and expectation to meet our goal, providing you with the best family pet you could ask for.
 If any of our dogs exhibited health or behavior concerns, we would immediately remove them from our breeding program.

 We buy our parent dogs from AKC registered and recognized breeders of Poodles, Bichons and Old English Sheepdogs.
 They are long-standing friends, and we trust their responsibility in their breeding program.
 As some of them have been breeding for 20+ years, they don't just know the history of the parents, but the grandparents, great grandparents, great great great and on, because they have been breeding that line for generation upon generation.
 Any concerns of health, behavior, or temperament are continuously monitored in the family lines.

 However, a dog can check every box for pedigree, health, and looks - yet if it has a screw loose - it should never be bred!
 Behavior problems will pass on to their puppies.
 Unfortunately, many irresponsible breeders only look to check the looks or health boxes without caring about behavior.
 They breed dogs that should never be bred.